MattDemers/tutorials/making-gifs.md

 The bottom text in the image ("1623 sec @ 56.6Kbps") will show how long it will take to download at certain Internet speeds.
 These are largely antiquated and assume you're embedding these onto a page.
 For Twitter, the service will be adding compression in order to reduce time further.

-##Optimizing our GIF - Why Settings Matter
+##Optimizing our GIF - why settings matter

 The "Save For Web" dialog is often intimidating because it offers so many settings to tweak.
 However, this is the nature of the beast, as making a good GIF is often a fight to maintain good quality while having a manageable size.